The reason is not important, but in 2005 I became obsessed with cooking as a type of therapy to get out of a severe depression….

 31-35 - found quick frozen in super markets….
 And in my opinion, totally without flavor

 When buying shrimp from the supermarket or fishmonger, ask to smell them.
 They should NOT have a fishy, strong odor…..
 And be sure you ask if they are ’previously frozen’.
 If they are, it’s not a good idea to refreeze them, so buy for immediate use.
 Always ask how fresh they are.
-Fresh shrimp shrink little, if at all, when cooked.
+Fresh shrimp shrink very little, if at all, when cooked.

 For preparation, thaw overnight in the refrigerator - then peel and devein up to 4 hours before cooking.
 HANDLE QUICKLY AND AS LITTLE AS POSSIBLE AND DO NOT CLEAN UNDER RUNNING WATER.
 Keep them very cold until cook time….
-Then rinse quickly and pat dry.
+Then rinse quickly in COLD water and pat dry.
 That’s the final step in not letting shrimp change temperature!
 They should be icy cold when they hit the pot.

-0 comments:
+No comments:

 Post a Comment